Shrinks99/recipes/content/dessert/fresh-apple-cake.md

 3. Add sugar and eggs.
 4. Beat until creamy at low speed.
 5. Add vanilla.
-6. In a separate bowl, sift flour with salt, baking soda and baking powder.
+6. In a separate bowl, sift flour with salt, baking soda, and baking powder.
 7. Add small amount of flour to creamed mixture, beating well after each addition.
 8. When all dry ingredients have been added, batter will be stiff.
 9. Remove beaters and fold in pecans and apples.